 Songs for Depressed People, 2003

 Keen to strike white the iron was lukewarm, we got back into the studio and recorded a second album of shiny summer pop hits, called Songs for Depressed People.
 We recruited a rhythm section to fill out our sound.
-Fans said that this was the best we’d ever sounded, and I can’t disagree with that.
+Fans said that this was the best we’d ever sounded, and it was difficult to disagree.

 These blues are my strength and my weakness,